19 Different Types of Penguins Explained

 African penguins make vocal sounds that resemble that of a donkey.
 This sound they produce accounts for why they are also known as the “jackass penguin.”

 The sound aids them in identifying each other, finding a mate, and asking for food.
-Among the different types of penguins, the African penguin is considered one of the most threatened species of penguins today, with approximately 40,000 mature adults left in the wild.
+Among the different types of penguins, the African penguin is considered one of the most threatened species today, with approximately 40,000 mature adults left in the wild.
 The conservation status is listed as endangered.

 4. Magellanic Penguin